vignesh07/music-player/README.md

 A simple music player in python, includes what I think is a decent shuffle function.

-Version 1.0: (Currently supports only .mp3)
+Version 1.0: (Currently supports only .wav)

     -- Save your audio files in the working directory (doesn't matter if other files are present as well) -- Run the program

 Features:

-    -- Will read all the files and parse out the mp3s.
+    -- Will read all the files and parse out the wavs.

-    -- Will add all the mp3s to a list.
+    -- Will add all the wavss to a list.

     -- Will shuffle the list enough so there is an illusion of randomness.